How to List Publications on a Resume (Examples & Tips)

 Follow Formatting Guidelines for Listing Publications

-While there are no strict rules to formatting publications on a resume, we suggest choosing one specific citation style and using it throughout your resume.
 The two most common citation styles are APA and MLA.
 Follow this format for each one:

 STEP 3

-Use Reverse-chronological Order to List Your Publications
+Use Reverse-Chronological Order to List Your Publications

 STEP 4